Harris Deller

 Harris Deller is an American ceramist.
 He is well known for his black and white incised porcelain.
+He spent most of his career teaching at Southern Illinois University and has work on display in the Museum of Contemporary Art and Design in New York as well as other collections.

 Biography

 Harris Deller was born in Brooklyn, NY in 1947.
 He received his BA from California State University, Northridge and his MFA from the Cranbrook Academy of Art in 1973 studying with Richard DeVore.

 Deller's work has been shown in 100+ group exhibitions, featured in 15+ solo exhibits in museums and galleries, represented in 25+ major collections, and pictures or cited in 40+ publications.
 He has received Artists Fellowships from the Illinois Arts Council, Arts Midwest, a regional NEA, and a Fulbright Fellowship to South Korea in 1980/81.
 Professor Deller was elected a Fellow to the National Council for Education in the Ceramic Arts in 1992 and was awarded membership into the International Academy of Ceramics in 2011.

 Harris taught at Southern Illinois University in Carbondale, Illinois from 1975-2013.
 In 2008, he received the NCECA Excellence in Teaching Award for his outstanding contributions to education in the field of ceramics.
 He continues producing his work at White Roof Studio in Carbondale, Illinois.